 A1.2.1.4 Summary and analysis of the results of Study A

 This study estimated the potential aggregate interference from an IMT network into an FS station operating within a country.
 It considered various antenna gains and separation distances from the border of a neighbouring country that has an urban or suburban IMT network deployed at the edge of its territory.
-The IMT network was analysed with a 20% network loading factor, and a 50% loading factor was used as a sensitivity study.
+The IMT network was analysed with a 20% network loading factor and a 50% loading factor was used as a sensitivity study.
 The TDD network activity factor was 75% for base station downlink and 25% for user equipment (UE) uplink.

 The results show that the separation distance required to prevent interference ranges from 42 km to 53 km when the fixed service main-lobe antenna is facing the IMT deployment.
 For the side-lobe, the required separation distance is between 14 km and 20 km, while for the back-lobe, the separation distance is negligible, ranging from 1.8 km to 2.7 km.

+(I will adjust/re-write the summary section when I get the new results)

 TABLE A1.2.1.4-1

-Summary of separation distances for coexistence between IMT and Main-lobe FS Antenna
+Summary of separation distances for coexistence between IMT and FS Antenna Both time and location statistics are combined into one simulation.